Monsieur, Madame and Bibi

 Monsieur, Madame and Bibi (French: Monsieur, Madame et Bibi) is a 1932 French-German comedy film directed by Jean Boyer and Max Neufeld and starring René Lefèvre, Marie Glory and Florelle.
-It was the French-language version of the German film A Bit of Love.
+It was the French-language version of the German film A Bit of Love, produced the same year and directed by Neufeld.

 The film's art director was Ernő Metzner.